 London, South Bank

-London's waterfront is fast becoming one of the best in the world for one important reason: There are very strong individual destinations!
-Borough Market, Gabriel's Wharf, an international food truck market and a book/map/postcard vendor under a bridge.
-All unique, and all an important part of a much larger set of destinations.
+London's waterfront is fast becoming one of the best in the world for one important reason: its strong individual destinations!
+Borough Market, Gabriel's Wharf, an international food truck market, and a book/map/postcard vendor under a bridge.
+All unique, and all an important part of a much larger set of destinations that add vibrancy to this part of the city.

 Borough Market